petros-d/docs/docs/environment-variables.md

 1. Run `astro dev stop` and `astro dev start` to rebuild your image and apply your changes locally OR
 2. Run `astro deploy` to apply your changes to your running Airflow Deployment on Astronomer

-> **Note:** Environment variables injected via the `Dockerfile` are mounted at build time and can be referenced in any other processes run during the docker build process that immediately follows `$ astro deploy` or `astro dev start`.
+> **Note:** Environment variables injected via the `Dockerfile` are mounted at build time and can be referenced in any other processes run during the Docker build process that immediately follows `astro deploy` or `astro dev start`.
 >
-> Environment variables applied via the Astronomer UI only become available once the docker build process has been completed.
+> Environment variables applied via the Astronomer UI only become available once the Docker build process has been completed.

 ## Environment Variable Priority